Skip to main content

 These comments will be automatically published with the full dataset on data.gov.au when the OAIC’s Annual Report is published.

-[1] The FOI Act does not prevent the Ombudsman from exercising his or her power to consider complaints under the Ombudsman Act 1976 (Cth) (see Division 3 of Part VIIB, FOI Act).
-However, statistics are not collected by the OAIC on FOI complaints made to the Ombudsman.
+[1]The FOI Act does not prevent the Commonwealth Ombudsman from exercising their power to consider complaints under the Ombudsman Act 1976 (see Division 3 of Part VIIB, FOI Act).
+However, statistics are not collected by the OAIC on FOI complaints made to the Commonwealth Ombudsman.

 [2] Section 93 of the FOI Act requires each minister, as well as each agency, to furnish, in relation to their official documents, information for inclusion in the OAIC’s Annual Report.
 This includes assistant ministers.
 These office holders are listed separately in the FOIstats database.
 Separate annual and quarterly returns should be submitted through the relevant Department.